terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

 ### Modified

-- `cluster_security_group_additional_rules` and `node_security_group_additional_rules` have been modified to use `lookup()` instead of `try()` to avoid the well known issue of [unknown values within a `for_each` loop](https://github.com/hashicorp/terraform/issues/4149)
+- `cluster_security_group_additional_rules` and `node_security_group_additional_rules` have been modified to use `lookup()` instead of `try()` to avoid the well-known issue of [unknown values within a `for_each` loop](https://github.com/hashicorp/terraform/issues/4149)
 - Default cluster security group rules have removed egress rules for TCP/443 and TCP/10250 to node groups since the cluster primary security group includes a default rule for ALL to `0.0.0.0/0`/`::/0`
 - Default node security group rules have removed egress rules have been removed since the default security group settings have egress rule for ALL to `0.0.0.0/0`/`::/0`
 - `block_device_mappings` previously required a map of maps but has since changed to an array of maps.
 Users can remove the outer key for each block device mapping and replace the outermost map `{}` with an array `[]`.
 There are no state changes required for this change.
 - `create_kms_key` previously defaulted to `false` and now defaults to `true`.
-Clusters created with this module now default to enabling secret encryption by default with a customer managed KMS key created by this module
+Clusters created with this module now default to enabling secret encryption by default with a customer-managed KMS key created by this module
 - `cluster_encryption_config` previously used a type of `list(any)` and now uses a type of `any` -> users can simply remove the outer `[`...`]` brackets on `v19.x`
   - `cluster_encryption_config` previously defaulted to `[]` and now defaults to `{resources = ["secrets"]}` to encrypt secrets by default
 - `cluster_endpoint_public_access` previously defaulted to `true` and now defaults to `false`.
-Clusters created with this module now default to private only access to the cluster endpoint
+Clusters created with this module now default to private-only access to the cluster endpoint
   - `cluster_endpoint_private_access` previously defaulted to `false` and now defaults to `true`
-- The addon configuration now sets `"OVERWRITE"` as the default value for `resolve_conflicts` to ease addon upgrade management.
+- The addon configuration now sets `"OVERWRITE"` as the default value for `resolve_conflicts` to ease add-on upgrade management.
 Users can opt out of this by instead setting `"NONE"` as the value for `resolve_conflicts`
 - The `kms` module used has been updated from `v1.0.2` to `v1.1.0` - no material changes other than updated to latest
 - The default value for EKS managed node group `update_config` has been updated to the recommended `{ max_unavailable_percentage = 33 }`
-- The default value for the self-managed node group `instance_refresh` has been updated to the recommended:
+- The default value for the self managed node group `instance_refresh` has been updated to the recommended:
     ```hcl
     {
       strategy = "Rolling"